Kaundinya I: Indian origins

-Foundation of Funan and establishing the House of Kaundinya
+Numerous historical sources and regional folklores refer to the arrival of the merchant Brahmin Kaundinya from India and his subsequent marriage to the Nāga princess Soma, an event traditionally associated with the founding of the ancient Funan kingdom in Southeast Asia.
+While many accounts confirm Kaundinya's Indian origin, they often lack precise details about his background, leading to the development of varied legends across different traditions.

+These narratives, particularly prominent in Chinese historical sources and Southeast Asian oral traditions, evolved over time and incorporated mythological elements.
+The story has become a foundational legend in Khmer culture, where the union of Kaundinya and Soma is personified in the symbolic figures of "Preah Thong and Neang Neak".

+Account

 As per the legends, an Indian merchant ship was attacked by the pirates led by Soma, daughter of the chieftain of the local Nāga clan.
 The merchants led by Kaundinya fought back and fended off the attackers but the ship had been damaged and was beached for repairs.
-The Indians were wary of a second attack but Princess Soma was impressed by Kaundinya's bravery and proposed marriage which was accepted.
+The Indians were wary of a second attack but Princess Soma was impressed by Kaundinya's bravery and proposed marriage, which was accepted as they had by then fallen in love.
 The union led to the foundation of the House which would rule Funan for many generations and the royal legitimacy of the dynasty was acquired through the female line (i.e. the matrilineal lineage) in the kingdom.
 The founding myth also explains the reason why the serpent(naga) became an important part of Khmer iconography as is seen thousand years later when this mystical union remained an important part of the court ceremonies at Angkor during the era of the Khmer empire.

+Modern theories

+Newly discovered DNA evidence, suggest there is some truth to the Khmer creation mythology.
+DNA sample taken from a protohistoric individual from the Wat Komnou cemetery at the Angkor Borei site in Cambodia contains substantial level of South Asian admixture (ca. 40–50%).

+Radiocarbon dating result on the human bone (95% confidence interval is 78–234 calCE) indicate that this individual lived during the early period of Funan.